Samadabdul01/Samadabdul01/README.md

-- 👋 Hi, I’m @abdulsamad
+- 👋 Hi, I’m @abdul_samad
-- 👀 I’m interested in learning programming languages
+- 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning C & java
+- 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...